geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 ## Migration from 2022.02.02 to 2023.01.00

 ### Log4j update to Log4j2

 With this release Log4j has been updated to Log4j2.
 The Log4j API has changed with version 2.
-Basically if you customized logging properties, you have to update the properties file folloing the `log4j properties file migration` section.
+Basically if you customized logging properties, you have to update the properties file following the `log4j properties file migration` section.

 If you have a downstream project, you will have also to update your dependencies in `pom.xml` and your Java code, following the suggestions in `log4j2 dependencies and code update` section.

 For more information or more details about how to migrate, follow the [official documentation](https://logging.apache.org/log4j/2.x/manual/migration.html).

 !!! note:
-    A compatiblility tier has been added in order to allow to use old configruations.
-Anyway it is strongly suggested to update your configurtions, build files and code as soon as possible.
+    A compatibility tier has been added in order to allow to use old configurations.
+Anyway it is strongly suggested to update your files as soon as possible.

 #### log4j2 properties file migration

 To have logging properly work on MapStore then it is needed to: